 The Morningstar Rating™ for funds, or “star rating,” is calculated for mutual funds, variable annuity and variable life subaccounts, exchange-traded funds, closed-end funds, and separate accounts) with at least a three-year history.
 Exchange-traded funds and open-ended mutual funds are considered a single population for comparative purposes.
 It is calculated based on a Morningstar Risk-Adjusted Return measure that accounts for variation in a managed product’s monthly excess performance, placing more emphasis on downward variations and rewarding consistent performance.
 The top 10% of products in each product category receive 5 stars, the next 22.5% receive 4 stars, the next 35% receive 3 stars, the next 22.5% receive 2 stars, and the bottom 10% receive 1 star.
 The Overall Morningstar Rating for a managed product is derived from a weighted average of the performance figures associated with its three-, five-, and 10-year (if applicable) Morningstar Rating metrics.
 The weights are: 100% three-year rating for 36-59 months of total returns, 60% five-year rating/40% three-year rating for 60-119 months of total returns, and 50% 10-year rating/30% five-year rating/20% three-year rating for 120 or more months of total returns.
 While the 10-year overall star rating formula seems to give the most weight to the 10-year period, the most recent three-year period has the greatest impact because it is included in all three rating periods.

-Investment grade and non-investment grade (high yield) categories are determined by credit ratings from Standard and Poor’s and Moody’s, which are private independent rating services that assign grades to bonds to represent their credit quality.
-The issues are evaluated based on such factors as the bond issuer’s financial strength, or its ability to pay a bond’s principal and interest in a timely fashion.
+Investment grade/non-investment grade (high yield) categories and credit ratings breakdowns are based on credit from Standard and Poor’s, which is a private independent rating service that assigns grades to bonds to represent their credit quality.
+The issues are evaluated based on such factors as the bond issuer’s financial strength and its ability to pay a bond’s principal and interest in a timely fashion.
 Standard and Poor’s ratings are expressed as letters ranging from ‘AAA’, which is the highest grade, to ‘D’, which is the lowest grade.
-Moody’s ratings are expressed as letters and numbers ranging from ‘Aaa’, which is the highest grade, to ‘C’, which is the lowest grade.
-A Standard and Poor’s rating of BBB- or higher is considered investment grade.
-A Moody’s rating of Baa3 or higher is considered investment grade.
-A Standard and Poor’s rating below BBB- is considered non-investment grade.
-A Moody’s rating below Baa3 is considered non-investment grade.
-If an issue is rated by both agencies, the higher rating is used to determine the sector.
-Fund breakdown by credit ratings are based on Standard and Poor’s ratings.
-Not Rated Securities consists of securities not rated by either agency, including common stocks, if any.
+A rating of BBB- or higher is considered investment grade and a rating below BBB- is considered non-investment grade.

 The Osterweis Funds are available by prospectus only.
 The Funds’ investment objectives, risks, charges and expenses must be considered carefully before investing.
 The summary and statutory prospectuses contain this and other important information about the Funds.
 You may obtain a summary or statutory prospectus by calling toll free at (866) 236-0050, or by visiting www.osterweis.com/statpro.
 Please read the prospectus carefully before investing to ensure the Fund is appropriate for your goals and risk tolerance.